NCSU-Libraries/vizstudio_collatz/README.md

 * Any subsequent number (except 4, 2 or 1) that's lower than the previous one (x ÷ 2) is accompanied by G3

-## Preview in your browser

-The visualization will scale to fit any size browser window.
-To run it:

-1. Clone or download the files  in this repository
-2. Open `index.html` in a browser
-3. Press any key to start

-The visualization will continue indefinitely, until the page is refreshed.

 ## For kicks

 There are 2 Ruby scripts included that you can run from the command line just for fun (if you have Ruby installed, which you probably do even if you didn't know it).